Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-InPerson.md

 <!-- type: card
-title: Apple Tap to Pay
+title: Apple Tap to Pay on iPhone
 description: Commerce Hub's SDK allows integration with Apple's Tap to Pay to accept contactless payments from an iPhone or a partner-enabled iOS app.
 link: ?path=docs/In-Person/Integrations/Tap-to-Pay.md
 -->